Tech Article

 DFOG, short for Digital FOG or Digital Fiber Optic Gyroscope, is patent pending technology which has been developed over 25 years involving two research institutions.
 DFOG was created to meet the demand for smaller and more cost effective FOGs, while increasing reliability and accuracy.

-This technological breakthrough enables new opportunities for commercial and defence applications requiring always available, ultra-high accuracy, orientation and navigation.
+This technological breakthrough enables new opportunities for commercial and defense applications requiring always available, ultra-high accuracy, orientation and navigation.

 Fiber optic gyroscopes have set a high standard for inertial navigation.
-Their performance and accuracy have been recognised for several decades, with each generation offering innovative improvements.
+Their performance and accuracy have been recognized for several decades, with each generation offering innovative improvements.

 The first generation of FOG made available in 1976 used analog signals and analog signal processing.
 The second generation was developed in 1994 and is still used to this day.
 It improved upon the first generation with a hybrid approach using an analog signal in the coil with digital signal processing.